Choose your settings

 “What exactly are member dividends?”

-By choosing Desjardins for their financial and insurance needs, members like you help us fulfill our mission.
+By choosing Desjardins for your financial and insurance needs, members like you help us fulfill our mission.
 In return, Desjardins redistributes part of its surpluses in the form of dividends1 to individual and business members2 3.

 Part of these surpluses are paid out as individual dividends and another part is paid into the Community Development Fund.
 This is called a community dividend.